 Holding both the Ericsson Chair and Excellence in Education Chair is a rare honor, for which I am very grateful and extremely honored.
 Our success at UT Dallas would not be possible without the tremendous generosity and support of our donors.

-Spong has led the School of Engineering and Computer Science since 2008, when he was appointed as its fourth dean.
+Spong led the School of Engineering and Computer Science from 2008 to 2017, serving as its fourth dean.
 He was recruited from the University of Illinois at Urbana-Champaign, where he had taught since 1984.

 He has spent his entire career working to transform robotics from fiction to fact.
 His work has been instrumental in establishing the theoretical foundations of robot control.
 He has produced innovative solutions in robotics that have stood the test of time to become now-classic results in robotic control.
 His record of achievement earned him the 2011 Pioneer in Robotics and Automation Award from the IEEE (Institute of Electrical and Electronics Engineers) Robotics and Automation Society, that organization’s highest honor.